Fall Bright, The Winemakers

 adding to an active fermentation.
 1 level tsp. is ~4 1/2 grams.

-If you put it in at 2 different times, split the
+Put it in at 2 different times, split the dose, see

 We currently are using Fermaid K, non Kosher.
 It has come to our attention that certain yeast, such